 - No responsibility can be accepted for damage to equipment during competitions or practice.
 Cyclists should insure their own machines.

 - Invercharron Highland Games Association to be holders and owners of all trophies in perpetuity.

-- In Beginner Heavy events (no age limit), athletes must compete in all events for Challenge Shield.
-Athletes winning Shield once will no longer be considered Beginners.
+- In Beginner Heavy events (no age limit), athletes must compete in all events for The Challenge Shield.
+Athletes winning the Shield once will no longer be considered Beginners.

 - Successful athletes in Open Heavy events are not eligible for Beginner Heavy events.

 - All competitors must be prepared to be drugs tested.